google/wuffs/README.md

 # License

-BSD-style with patent grant.
-See the LICENSE and PATENTS files for details.
+Apache 2.
+See the LICENSE file for details.

 # Disclaimer